 What Causes A Weakened Or Bouncy Flooring

-Normally, spongy and bouncy floors aren’t a cause for concern unless a significant structural issue causes them.
+Normally, spongy, bouncy or sagging floors aren’t a cause for concern unless a significant structural issue causes them.
 As homeowners, we soon become accustomed to a floor with a tiny bounce or spring, and we rarely examine whether there is a problem.

 What’s amusing is that a first-time visitor or home buyer would commonly halt and even shift their weight up and down to check a squishy floor.
 Below is a list of scenarios of possible causes for your flooring to deteriorate.

 The hardwood floor joists may begin to break over time.
 A cracked joist may compromise the subfloor’s integrity.
 It will no longer be as rigid as it once was and may become spongy, particularly if two or three framing components are fractured or damaged close together.

 Cracks can form due to a multitude of factors.
 For instance, if a large tree fell on the house during a storm, the joists could be damaged.

 Code dictates the structural requirements for flooring, roofs, foundations, and other components.

 In most cases, an engineer is required to calculate the foundation size, the size of the rafters and how far apart they should be, the size of the floor joists or trusses, and the kind and thickness of the subfloor.